-- Significant nexus findings for non-RPW that has no adjacent wetlands and flows directly or indirectly into TNWs.
+- 1. Significant nexus findings for non-RPW that has no adjacent wetlands and flows directly or indirectly into TNWs.
 Explain findings of presence or absence of significant nexus below, based on the tributary itself, then go to Section III.D: Water from this drainage area has the potential during storm events to carry pollutants downstream into the Pioneer Detention Basin, which has low-flow drainage structures.
-The water enters the existing stormwater facilities for the City of Henderson and ultimately drain into the Las Vegas Wash and then into the Colorado River/Lake Mead.
-The proposed project is for a flood detention basin, so there is a need to retain floodwaters temporarily to prevent damage to downstream infrastructure.
+The water enters the existing stormwater facilities for the City of Henderson and ultimately drains into the Las Vegas Wash and then into the Colorado River/Lake Mead.
 The waters within the project area have the ability to carry pollutant or flood waters downstream and into the Las Vegas Wash and into the Colorado River/Lake Mead.
 In addition, the soil is an extremely stony sandy loam which is well drained allowing for some potential to reduce the amount of flood waters reaching the Colorado River/Lake Mead.
-The watershed associated with this project area provides some transfer of nutrients and organic material to the Colorado River/Lake Mead during storm events, although much of the material may be captured in the Pioneer Detention Basin downstream.
+The waterial to the Colorado River/Lake Mead during storm events.
 These washes provide sediment transport to downstream areas, along with organic material that have the potential to enter the Colorado River through the Las Vegas Wash. - 2.
 Significant nexus findings for non-RPW and its adjacent wetlands, where the non-RPW flows directly or indirectly into TNWs.
 Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: - 3.
 Significant nexus findings for wetlands adjacent to an RPW but that do not directly abut the RPW.
 Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: